com-lihaoyi/castor/readme.md

 Castor 0.1.0
 ============

-Castor is a lightweight Actor library for Scala and Scala.js, making it very easy for you to define asynchronous pipelines or concurrent state machines.
+Castor is a lightweight, typed Actor library for Scala and Scala.js, making it very easy for you to define concurrent data pipelines or state machines.

 ```scala
 // Mill